richfitz/remake/doc/format.md

   cleanup_level: never
 ```

-so that this object would never be deleted by maker.
+so that this object would never be deleted by remake.

 `check:` indicates what should be checked to see if a target is up-to-date or not.
 By default we check if any of the dependencies have changed or if the code has changed.
 To check just the dependencies (and ignore changes to code) `check: depends`.
 To check just the code and ignore changes in the dependencies, use `check: code`.
 To check only that the target exists use `check: exists` (the default is `check: all`, but this never needs specifying directly).

 `packages:` lists additional packages that need to be loaded for this target only.
-This is useful if a target requires packages that are extremely slow to load or that are hard to compile.  `maker` will load the package immediately before running the command, and then unload the package after the target has built (along with any additional packages that these packages loaded).
+This is useful if a target requires packages that are extremely slow to load or that are hard to compile.  `remake` will load the package immediately before running the command, and then unload the package after the target has built (along with any additional packages that these packages loaded).

 `quiet:` is a logical (`TRUE` / `FALSE`) flag that indicates if printed output from targets should be suppressed.
 If `TRUE` it suppresses the output of `cat`, `print` and `message`, but *not* `warning` (warnings will still be printed to the screen: to quieten these you'll need to use `suppressWarnings` in your code, or prevent the warning from happening in the first place).

 `depends:` lists additional targets that must be built before a given target.
 This is useful where additional *file* targets are needed to successfully build a target, but where the names of these files are not passed through as arguments.
 This might be the case for things like stylesheets to a pandoc file.
 You can also use this to depend on fake (grouping) targets such as a collection of figures if you are building a latex document.
-This should not be a first resort though, mostly because any time you use this filenames appear in two disconnected places: the makerfile and your code.
+This should not be a first resort though, mostly because any time you use this filenames appear in two disconnected places: the remakefile and your code.

 ### File targets